Israel-Lebanon conflict explained in 5 charts and maps – DW – 10/06/2024

 Israel-Lebanon conflict explained in 5 charts and mapsOctober 6, 2024

-In just ten days, the Middle East has seen a rapid escalation in violence.
-Hezbollah leader Hassan Nasrallah was killed in an airstrike, Israel initiated a ground invasion of Lebanon, and Iran launched nearly 180 ballistic missiles at Israel.
+In just 10 days, the Middle East has seen a rapid escalation in violence: Hezbollah leader Hassan Nasrallah was killed in an airstrike, Israel initiated a ground invasion of Lebanon and Iran launched nearly 180 ballistic missiles at Israel.

 This uptick follows nearly a year of cross-border skirmishes between Israel and Hezbollah — considered a terrorist organization by Israel, Germany, the US and several other countries — which was previously limited to the border regions, and coincides with Israel's ongoing war in Gaza against Hamas.